palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 From testing, it's incredibly important to run as adminstrator for Cyton over Serial or Ganglion over BLE.
 You don't need to run the OpenBCIHub as an administrator for WiFi.

 We recommend you leave the Hub running, even when not using the OpenBCI_GUI, so you don't forget to start the hub before running the OpenBCI_GUI.
 The hub has a very low memory usage and zero CPU impact when not streaming data.

+**As of GUI v4, the GUI will auto-launch the Hub on Windows if both apps are set to 'Run this program as an administrator'.**

 You can verify the hub is running in your windows tool tray